OWRC/snapshots/md/hydraulicProperties.md

 1. KSC - estimates of hydraulic conductivity (K) from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
 Cumulative probability plot of the data shown on Figure 4 (Units = m/s);
 1. TSC_SCR - estimates of Transmissivity (T) from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
 The formation thickness is taken as the screen length (Units = m<sup>2</sup>/s; Figure 3); and
 1. KSC_SCR - estimates of hydraulic conductivity (K) from specific capacity (SC) estimates (Figure 4) utilizing methodology of Bradbury and Rothschild (1985).
 The formation thickness is taken as the screen length (Units = m/s).

+A summary of all the current hydraulic conductivity estimates within the ORMGP database is included in Figure 5 and Table 1.